forum I Ought To Be Thy Adam (angels and demons)

 @ElderGod-kirky group

 Varhmiel sat atop an old and slightly rotten fence standing alone in the sand, perched precariously but pretending as though it was an effortless activity for his small body to stay balanced.
 His worn black shoes remained untied since that morning, and his shredded jeans and muscle tee colored his pale self in varying shades of dark grey.
 Smoke curled from his down-turned lips, an eternal scowl on a face.
-Beady black eyes swept over the area.
+Beady black peepers swept over the area.

 Pain.
 Pain.
 Pain.

 Smoke and fires dotted the landscape that the beast overlooked.
-With its eyes - many of them, far more than a human would - it scoured the wastelands, the smoke soaking up light from the sun, giving an odd and eerie red glow to the atmosphere around it.
+With its peepers - many of them, far more than a human would - it scoured the wastelands, the smoke soaking up light from the sun, giving an odd and eerie red glow to the atmosphere around it.
 The beast was silent - unnerving.
 This scenario, you’d expect maybe some dramatic music or for it to be making some noise, but no - just the crackling of the fires.
 The fires, that covered the former homes of the residents of this valley.
 Where was this, anyways?

 Pain.
 Pain.
 PAIN.
 PAIN.
 PAINPAINPAINPA-